-The Group writes off a financial asset when there is information indicating that the counterparty is in severe financial difficulty and/or there is no realistic prospect of recovery, e.g. when the counterparty has been placed under liquidation or has entered into bankruptcy proceedings, or in the case of trade receivables, when the amounts are over 3 years past due, whichever occurs sooner.
+The Group writes off a financial asset when there is information indicating that the counterparty is in severe financial difficulty and/or there is no realistic prospect of recovery.
 Financial assets written off may still be subject to enforcement activities under the Group's recovery procedures, taking into account legal advice where appropriate.
 Any recoveries made are recognised in profit or loss.

-BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)
+BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND MATERIAL ACCOUNTING POLICY 3.
+INFORMATION (CONTINUED)